Scattered, smaller protests continue in dozens of Brazilian cities

 In Rio de Janeiro, where some 300,000 people marched on Thursday in the city's largest demonstration yet, only a handful of protesters gathered on Saturday.
 Some were outside the residence of state governor Sergio Cabral in the upscale, beachfront neighborhood of Leblon.

 "Today it's only happiness, no violence," said Geovani dos Santos, a lawyer who attended the game with his wife and daughter.
-"The soccer team is a source of pride."
+"The football team is a source of pride."

 (Writing by Walter Brandimarte and Todd Benson; editing by Christopher Wilson)